jdeboi/p5.mapper/README.md

  # p5mapper

  This library is designed to making projection mapping easy using the popular, easy-to-learn JavaScript library, [p5.js](https://p5js.org/).
+Checkout the [examples](examples) folder to see full working p5.js sketches.

  ### Installation
  You'll find the library, `p5.mapper.min.js`, in the dist folder of this repo.
 Include the library in your `index.html` (after loading p5.js):